hashicorp/design-system/website/docs/components/app-header/partials/guidelines/guidelines.md

 ### Home link

-The Home Link gives users quick, consistent access to the application's home page or dashboard.
+The home Link gives users quick, consistent access to the application's home page or dashboard.

-For cloud products, the icon should always be the `hcp`.
+For cloud products, the icon should always be `hcp`.
 For standalone or open-source products, it should be the product’s service icon (e.g. `terraform`).

 ![Examples of the Home link using different logos](/assets/components/app-header/app-header-home-link.png)